jbwhit/svds-style/README.md

  - Demo

-## Next
+## Next SSH setup

-Set up your `~/.ssh/config` file.
 This is a good start: http://nerderati.com/2011/03/17/simplify-your-life-with-an-ssh-config-file/

+Begin with:

 ```
 mkdir -p $HOME/.ssh
 chmod 0700 $HOME/.ssh
 ```

-Example:
+ - Create a new key-pair for each new client laptop (with passphrase).
+ -
+ - [Update your github account](https://github.com/settings/keys) w/ the new public key.

+Set up your `~/.ssh/config` file (create it if it doesn't exist).

+And example config entry:

 ```bash
 Host supercomputer